AZGDO/raynet/README.md

 # raynet Web UI

-This repository contains the beginnings of the **raynet** messenger web UI.
-The layout and styles are based on the project's design specification which focuses on a monochrome palette and the "Inter" typeface.
+This repository contains a prototype of the **raynet** messenger web client.
+It implements a minimal set of screens based on the design specification.

-Currently this prototype includes:
+Features included:

+- Authentication screen with Login, Register and Guest options.
-- A basic chat list and conversation window.
+- Chat list and conversation view populated with dummy data.
-- Styles that define the core color palette and typography.
-- A simple responsive layout for desktop and mobile.
+- Ability to view your profile or the profile of chat participants.
+- Dark theme using black as the primary background color.

-Run the `index.html` file in a browser to view the current UI draft.
+Open `index.html` in a modern browser to try the demo.
+No build step is required.